 This AeroGarden Farm model is easy to set up and, like its bigger versions, provides automatic alerts on your phone and display.
 In addition, the system guides you throughout the growth cycle, prompting you to take the necessary steps (add water, add nutrients, fix the lights) whenever needed.
 So, even if you haven’t had much success with keeping plants alive in the past, this possibility goes down drastically with AeroGarden models.

 One problem with TWO 60W LED grow lights is that they can be very bright, but you have the option of dimming them infinitely.
 You can also schedule when the lights stay on and off as per your liking.
+Overall, the Farm 24 basic is great for larger families looking to grow more herbs and leafy greens but don’t expect much fruit from your labor.

 Suitable for smaller homes, the Farm 12 XL AeroGarden model allows the growth of 12 plants in one go.
 While it definitely does not match the 24-seed pot slots of the Farm 24 models, it is a good addition for anyone looking to grow taller plants in a modest space.
+Heirloom tomatoes, sweet bell peppers, no problem !

 With the AeroGarden Farm 12XL, you get: